formlio/forml/docs/tutorials/index.rst

     specific language governing permissions and limitations
     under the License.

+.. _tutorials:

 Tutorials
 =========

 The easiest way to get started with ForML is to go through its practical tutorials presented in this chapter.
-Assuming you've already installed ForML as per the :doc:`installation instructions
+Assuming you've already installed ForML as per the :ref:`installation instructions
-<../install>` and ideally also familiarized yourself with the :doc:`ForML concepts <../concept>`,
+<install>` and ideally also familiarized yourself with the :ref:`ForML concepts <concept>`,
 you can now go straight through the following list of step-by-step examples demonstrating the ForML capabilities.